 Carson has attracted new residents from around the country, and around the world.
 Over the years, there has also been a steady attrition in the population as a few people die each year and some move away.
 The 2020 data will reveal the change in population characteristics.

-Carson is a tiny community situated at about 7,000 feet (2,200 m) elevation, on a mesa between Santa Fe and Taos.
 Carson is well situated for many attractions in the vicinity including the Ojo Caliente Hot Springs, Taos Pueblo World Heritage Site, Rio Grande Gorge, and the historic town of Taos, as well as for the recreational opportunities offered by nearby Rio Grande del Norte National Monument and Carson National Forest.